 But as September high rainfall days in Bengaluru go, Sep 05th was far from the highest…

 If the rainfall and flooding were not unusual why has this particular flooding event garnered so much global attention?

 Level of Search Interest

 Using Google Trend data as a proxy, we see that the attention received by the Sep 05 flood event dwarfed any other flood event in Bengaluru’s 5-year past.

 Why this flood-fetish?
 Was this simply schadenfreude?
-The billionaires who always remained dry and warm, while others had to trudge through the muck had the murky brown water overtake their swanky living rooms and wreck their expensive cars?
+The billionaires who always remained dry and warm, while others had to trudge through the muck, finally had the murky brown water overtake their swanky living rooms and wreck their expensive cars?